srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 6. If you have time, continue to experiment with Azure PowerShell.

-   Congratulations!
+   >**Note**: Congratulations!
 You have configured Cloud Shell, created a virtual machine using PowerShell, practiced with PowerShell commands, and viewed Advisor recommendations.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.